aaronbloomfield/nws/hws/dnsspoof/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

+### Troubleshooting

+This section will be filled out later today (Friday, March 29th)...

 ### Docker setup

 This assignment is intended to be run in the course Docker setup.